Fire-Devil/Fire-Devil/_CONTRIBUTING.md

 #Github submition#
 Go to GitHub and send pull request to the fire-devil organization branch.

-Please reference in the pull request comment the corresponding issue using the [supported keywords](https://help.github.com/articles/closing-issues-via-commit-messages/).
-For example: This closes #27 and closes #5.

 2 people from the organization must read before a pull of lengthy or important code is accepted.
 1 person only can accept code that is short or trivial.

 #REFERENCES#